sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 You can inspect the container for some \(hopefully\) meaningful output from the healthcheck script.

-If you issue the command `docker inspect CONTAINER` \(replacing `CONTAINER` with the name of the container you're interested in\), you'll see lots of information about the container, including the output of the most recent run of the healthcheck script.
+If you issue the command `docker inspect <container name>` \(replacing `<container name>` with the name of the container you're interested in\), you'll see lots of information about the container, including the output of the most recent run of the healthcheck script.
 This output is in JSON format, so with the help of the `jq` utility we can easily find our `ultrafeeder` container's most recent health information.
 First make sure `jq` is installed with `sudo apt install -y jq`, then we can check the `ultrafeeder` container's health with the following command:

 ```bash
 docker inspect ultrafeeder | jq .[0].State.Health.Log | jq .[-1].Output | awk '{gsub(/\\n/,"\n")}1'